enviodev/docs/docs/HyperSync/hypersync-url-endpoints.md

 | Zora | 7777777 | https://zora.hypersync.xyz or https://7777777.hypersync.xyz | bronze |   |

 :::note
-The tier is an aproximate level of support based on infrustructure running the chain.
-Please contact us if you want a new chain to be supported, or if you want to upgrade a chains level of support.
+The tier is an approximate level of support (and therefore reliability) based on infrastructure running the chain.
+If you would like us to upgrade a chain's level of support, pop us a message in [Discord](https://discord.gg/Q9qt8gZ2fX).

-Don't see your network here?
-Request a network using this discord [form](https://discord.gg/fztEvj79m3).
 :::